wekabeka1996/Phenix/docs_arhive/Drift-Monitor.md

 ## Limitations (STOP-scope)

-- ‚úÖ Only OPEN/CLOSE  ≤ confusion matrix
+-     Only OPEN/CLOSE    confusion matrix
-- ‚úÖ No real-time streaming    ± æ    ª µ   Ç ∏
+-     No real-time streaming
-- ‚úÖ No  Ω æ ≤ ∏ Ö  µ Ω ¥   æ ñ Ω Ç ñ ≤ ( ª ∏ à µ    æ ∑ à ∏   µ Ω Ω è  ñ   Ω É é á ∏ Ö)
+-     No                                 (                                              )
-- ‚úÖ No    ñ ¥ ∫ ª é á µ Ω Ω è    µ   ª å Ω ∏ Ö SDK (ACL-stub + WAL/fixtures)
+-     No                                         SDK (ACL-stub + WAL/fixtures)
-- ‚ö†Ô∏è TN=0 (requires baseline tracking)
+-        TN=0 (requires baseline tracking)

 ## Future Enhancements (not in scope)